AayamKhatiwada/Analog-clock/README.md

-# Analog-and-Digital-clock
+# Analog-clock
-Analog and Digital clock using react
+Analog clock using react